knobs-dials/spacyserver/README.md

 to do continuing work without incurring a whole bunch of startup time.

 There is a function in the wetsuite library that lets you consume this from code.
+TODO: separate from those origins so this stands alone.

 Upsides:
 - You can have a webapp, or CLI tool, give you parses of small text quickly